-As a result of our commitment to enhancing the effectiveness of zoos, aquariums, and museums over the last 18 years, ZAM leaders from around the country continue to provide us with feedback, including the following:
+As a result of our commitment to enhancing the effectiveness of our partners over the last 25 years, ZAM leaders from around the country continue to provide us with feedback, including the following:

 “We are extremely grateful for the + portion of the Innovative Solutions Grants+ Program.
 We honestly could not have done it without the coaching.
 Thank you for allowing us to be a part of such an incredibly rewarding experience.
 It has truly been an honor.”

 - Elizabeth Clemens, Director of Education, and Syndi Castelluccio, Education Volunteer Coordinator, Riverbanks Zoo & Garden

 The Virginia Aquarium’s partnership with The Ocean Project has begun to transform the way we think about engaging our customers on ocean issues, including communicating with our staff, volunteers and the general public.
 Feedback from our initial trials with strategic messaging have been very positive and have demonstrated the value of TOP’s market research and guidance in assisting the Virginia Aquarium’s conservation mission.

 - Mark Swingle, former Director of Research & Conservation, Virginia Aquarium & Marine Science Center

 I think the full body of [The] Ocean Project work helps to shape and provide greater relevance for all of us in the aquarium realm.
 We are pleased to be involved here at the Seattle Aquarium.

 Reports from The Ocean Project have empowered us to shift our communication style and program engagement strategies in order to better meet learners where they are.
 We are better able to engage conversationally with learners around complex ocean issues, such as ocean acidification and climate change, with the resources they have provided.